 If you have people in your life that take up your time and do not add value to your life, they are taking the place that could belong to someone else.
 Until you end a bad relationship there is no time or room in your life for a new one.

 You can’t start something new till you end something you are doing now.

 Any new activity will take time.
 Going back to school, starting a hobby, doing some traveling, they all require time.

 You will not get any younger

 Doing things you do not want to do spends your time.
-You will run of that time reserve eventually.
+You will run out of that time reserve eventually.

-Saying yes comes with a cost.
+Saying yes comes at a cost.

 Saying yes creates an obligation, to yourself and others.
 The more the obligations the less the resources you have for you and the things that really matter.
 No not create obligations and then develop resentments because those other people are taking up your time.